|Perpetration-Induced Traumatic Stress

 We turn now to a case where most people are sympathetic with the person who killed -- the police officer who shot

 someone in the line of duty, which was later officially judged as justified.
-Unlike other types of killing, in which PTSD as
+Unlike other types of killing, in which PTSD as a

-have more severe symptoms from shooting than from being shot at.
+more severe symptoms from shooting than from being shot at.
 Researchers looking at PTSD in police commonly

 mention this, and the news program below also understood it and expected its audience to.
 In this case, it's regarded